The P\'olya-Tchebotarev problem with semiclassical external fields: Critical Measures and Critical Sets

+\begin{corollary} Let $\mu$ be a critical equilibrium measure.
+The support of $\mu$ is a compact set made of a finite union of analytic arcs. \end{corollary}

+\begin{proof} In Corollary \ref{cor:muIscompact} it was shown that the support of $\mu$ is compact, made of a union of analytic curves, composed of trajectories of the quadratic differential $-R(z) \dd z^2$, not containing any pole of $\Phi$, nor double poles of $R(z)$ whose residue of $\sqrt{-R(z)}$ is not purely imaginary.

-$R$ is a rational function and therefore the possible trajectories are critical trajectories that connects zeroes and simple poles of $R$.
-Since there are only a finite number of them, the union is over a finite number of arcs. \end{proof}
+Since $R$ is a rational function, the remaining possible trajectories are critical trajectories that connect zeroes and simple poles of $R$, and trajectories that wind around a $w_j$.
+By the Proposition \ref{prop:critequilibrium}, the amount of curves of the later case is bounded by $|\Wcal|$. \end{proof}